 You can use the monitoring service of SAP Cloud Platform to receive states and metrics of SAP Cloud Platform Java applications as well as of the applications’ processes.
 These Java applications can be in different SAP Cloud Platform subaccounts or even on different hosts (regions).
 For more information about the currently supported regions and their hosts, see Regions and Hosts Available for the Neo Environment.

 The only requirement is that your user is a member of the subaccounts that the Java applications are located in.
-For more information about how to check subaccount memberships, see Managing Members in the Neo Environment.
+For more information about how to check subaccount memberships, see Add Members to Your Neo Subaccount.

 To achieve this, you only need to develop a custom dashboard application that will display the metrics you need in the way you prefer.
 You can also use this application in your corporate network or in the SAP Cloud Platform network.
 Furthermore, you can choose your own UI technology for this dashboard application.
 For example, you can use SAPUI5 or SAP Fiori.

 The communication between your dashboard application and the monitoring service works as follows:

 - An operator accesses a dashboard application in the web browser.